Watch a short video about how bikes mean business in Seattle.

-This could be a game changing project to help Seattle better understand how to build and operate great protected bike lanes.
+This project has helped Seattle better understand how to build and operate great protected bike lanes.
 People can experience riding in the protected bike lane and learn what it is like to park and drive next to it.
 Pronto!
-Cycle Share arrives this fall, bringing people not used to bicycling to our downtown streets.
+Cycle Share brings people not used to bicycling to our downtown streets.

 The project provides a number of benefits: